HPE-Legobricks/cal-eStore/README.md

 from potential users gathered via interviews, we created user stories to guide our development.
 This information was then refined and prioritized in a product backlog grooming session with the product owner.
-We have attached the [user stories[(calestore/contributing documents/D.4a_Cal eStore User Stories) and documentation of the [JIRA tool](calestore/contributing documents/ D.4b_JIRA Tool) where we capture the user stories.
+We have attached the [user stories](./Contributing Documents/D.4a_Cal eStore User Stories.pdf)and documentation of the [JIRA tool](./Contributing Documents/D.4b_JIRA Tool.pdf) where we capture the user stories.
 **Develop wireframes**

 As the starting point to